jacoscaz/treesandrobots.github.io/_posts/2025-03-18-dumb-shutters-smart-shutters-zwave.md

   </figcaption>
 </figure>

-In a couple of cases in which I was not able to fit the controller within the same outlet/switch/junction box that hosted the switch for the respective shutter I resorted to placing the former into an adjacent box, running the necessary wires between the two.
+An exceedingly busy outlet/switch/junction that cannot fit anything else but what is already in it can be worked around by placing the shutter controller in an adjacent box and running the necessary wires between the two.
+Here in Italy it is relatively common for switch boxes to sit above an accompanying outlet or juction box positioned closer to the floor.
+If the hand-level switch box is too busy, the accompanying outlet or junction box is likely to have plenty of room to house the shutter controller.
+Furthermore, the wires for the AC circuit dedicated to the shutters are likely already passing through it.

 ## Z-Wave SmartStart inclusion